-We at Emporia remain on the lookout for great products to match the needs of our customers!
+We at Emporia Energy remain on the lookout for great products to match the needs of our customers and to save them money!
 And naturally, we test these devices ourselves prior to placing them on our store.
 Of course, this includes our work with respect to best power strips.

-In order even to be considered for this evaluation, each of these power strips had to meet what we felt were “table stakes.”
+In order even to be considered for this evaluation, we felt each power strip candidate had to meet “table stakes.”
 Specifically, each strip had to work as a surge protector.
 Each also had to have its own physical button for powering down or resetting the unit.
 And finally, in this modern connected world, we felt that each of these units had to offer flexible programming, Wi-Fi connection, and a working app.
-In other words, each strip had to be “smart” for initial consideration as one of our best power strips.
+In other words, each strip had to be “smart” for consideration as one of our best power strips.

 Our full evaluation tested how well we felt each of these smart power strips performed.
 In particular, we considered the app experience and ease of operation and flexibility with respect to programming.

 Emporia’s Choice for Best Power Strips

 The Geeni Surge offers a low price point and six AC sockets, with one “oversized” socket able to accept large plugs without losing access to the others.
 Though the unit reviewed does not provide USB connections, the Geeni Surge can also be purchased with four AC sockets and two USB connections.